On the asymptotic dimension of the curve complex: Good cell structures

-\begin{remark} Easy examples in $\R^3$ show that it is {\it not} true in general that an $i$-cell is the intersection of $i$-faces of codimension 0 cells.
+\begin{remark} Easy examples in $\R^3$ show that it is {\it not} true in general that an $i$-cell is the intersection of $i$-faces of co-dimension 0 cells.
 E.g. consider the plane $x=0$ and half-planes $z=0,x\geq 0$ and $y=0,x\leq 0$. \end{remark}

 \begin{remark} This lemma is where our cell structure differs from Gabai's.
-For our cell structure we only subdivide cells of positive codimension if they are induced by subdivisions of top dimensional cells.
+For our cell structure we only subdivide cells of positive co-dimension if they are induced by subdivisions of top dimensional cells.
 The proposition insures that when doing this all cells are defined via train tracks (i.e. they are of the form $V(\theta)$ where $\theta$ is a train track, see Proposition \ref{ursula++}).
-Gabai also needs this property but he achieves it by subdividing cells of positive codimension.
+Gabai also needs this property but he achieves it by subdividing cells of positive co-dimension.
 We do not want to do this as the visual diameter of these cells may become arbitrarily small.
 See Figure \ref{codim}. \end{remark}